 The faculty - many of whom are internationally trained - work in close collaboration with a team of dedicated Radiation Physicists and Radiation Technologists to provide high-tech quality controlled radiation to patients at an affordable expense.
 As many as 8000 patients receive radiotherapy each year.

-The division has received accreditation of its radiation delivery systems from the University of Texas MD Anderson Cancer Centre, one of the foremost cancer centres in the world, and also by the EQUAL ESTRO (Quality Control Board of European Union).
+The department has received accreditation of its radiation delivery systems from the University of Texas MD Anderson Cancer Centre, one of the foremost cancer centres in the world, and also by the EQUAL ESTRO (Quality Control Board of European Union).

 Teaching programmes

-In the year 2012, the Medical Council of India granted permission to commence M D Radiotherapy course (8 seats/year) in affiliation with the Kerala University of Health Sciences.
+In the year 2012, the Medical Council of India granted permission to commence MD Radiotherapy course (8 seats/year) in affiliation with the Kerala University of Health Sciences.
 The MD Radiotherapy course run by RCC was recognized by MCI in 2015.

 The training imparted is comprehensive and includes training in evaluation and diagnosis of cancer, decision making and execution of rational multi-modality therapy tailored to individual patient needs.